exasol/transformers-extension/doc/user_guide/user_guide.md

 ### Scripts Deployment

-Next you need to deploy all necessary scripts installed in the previous step to the specified `SCHEMA` in your Exasol DB with the same `LANGUAGE_ALIAS`  using the following Python CLI command:
+Next you need to deploy all necessary scripts to the specified `SCHEMA` in your Exasol DB with the same `LANGUAGE_ALIAS` using the following Python CLI command:

   ```buildoutcfg
   python -m exasol_transformers_extension.deploy scripts <options>